phol/docs/content/en/docs/writing-markdown-latex/index.md

 ### Advanced diagrams

 More advanced diagrams can be created in the open source [draw.io](https://draw.io) editor.
 The editor has support for almost any type of diagram, from simple to complex.
-A diagram can be easily embedded in Academic by choosing **File > Embed > SVG** in the [draw.io](https://draw.io) editor and pasting the generated code into your page.
+A diagram can be easily embedded in Wowchemy by choosing **File > Embed > SVG** in the [draw.io](https://draw.io) editor and pasting the generated code into your page.

 Alternatively, a diagram can be exported as an [image](#images) from any drawing software, or a [document/slide](#embed-documents) containing a diagram can be embedded.